Annual report and financial statements for the year ended 31 December 2025

 Accounting policy

-Dividends payable are recognised as distributions in the financial statements when Future Generations VCT’s liability to make the payment has been established.
+Dividends payable are recognised as distributions in the financial statements when Titan’s liability to make the payment has been established.
 This liability is established on the record date, the date on which those shareholders on the share register are entitled to the dividend.

 |Year to